Did you know that 1 in 59 children are diagnosed with being on the autism spectrum disorder (ASD)?

 Around 64 percent of children on the autism spectrum also display signs of speech disorders.
 As a result, many of them learn to speak much later than the average child.

 Speech therapy can help with improving the speaking and communication for children with autism.
 Activities which can help improve speech are not always verbal either.
+Speech therapy that is easy and convenient can help improve speaking.

 This therapy also emphasizes eye contact and taking turns in conversation as well.
 Children also encouraged to make sure of symbols or pictures to convey a message to others.